SSJacky/Leetcode-project/README.md

 # Leetcode-project
-This is for recording the leetcode improvement
+This is for recording the leetcode how to resolve and improvement history